KJY93/Datacentric-Project-3/README.md

 ## Bugs Discovered
 No bugs found.

-## Scripts to create datatables and import datasets to MySQL database
-create_datatables.py - a Python script written to create all the tables needed in the MySQL database

-import_datasets.py - a Python script written to automatically import all the datasets from the csv file to the MySQL database.

-## How to use
+## File Structure and How to use
+add how to sign up / login
+briefly describe all files

 ## Deployment
 ### a.
+Setting up MySQL (ClearDB) with Heroku
+1. Installing ClearDB in Git Bash using ```heroku addons:create cleardb:ignite```
+2. Datatables in the database were created using the create_datatables.py file
+3. Datasets were imported automatically from the csv file using import_datasets.py file

+### b.
 Heroku Deployment
 1. Sign up for an account at [Heroku](https://www.heroku.com/).
 2. Download Heroku CLI at [Heroku](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) website.
-3. Install the dowloaded Heroku CLI from Step 2
+3. Install the dowloaded Heroku CLI from Step 2.
 4. Open up Git Bash terminal.
 Cd to the location that you have your project in.
 Then, in the Git Bash Terminal, login to Heroku by typing ```heroku login```.
 A login page will be popped up to allow you to login to Heroku.
 5. Open up another Git Bash terminal.
 Create a new app using ```heroku create <app_name>```.
 6. In Git Bash, check whether the new remotes has been successfully added using ```git remote -v```.